jiajuns/CarND-PID-Control-Project/README.md

 * Describe how the final hyperparameters were chosen.

-I choose the parameter first by manually tuning to get the magnitude right and then I implement twiddle to fine tune my parameter.
+I choose the parameter first by manually tuning to get the magnitude right.
+If I feel the car is turning too slow I will increase the P parameter.
+If I feel the vehicle overshoot too much I will turn up the D components.
+After I finish manually turning I implement twiddle to fine tune my parameter.
+As you can seen in my code implementation, you can turn on and off the twiddle.

 ## Dependencies